 - Please refer to USCIS for the most accurate filing fee information

 Upon approval, USCIS will send the EAD to the address indicated on the Form I-765.
-Processing takes an average of 90 days.
+Processing takes an average of 3-5 months.
 The EAD will be issued for up to a year or until the end date of the J-1s Form DS-2019.
-After receiving the EAD, the J-2 must apply for a Social Security Number (SSN).

 Study in the United States